 The booms attach to and are suspended from the back of the frame.
-The inner booms swing forward at right angles to the frame for field operation.
-The outer booms pivot up and out for field operation.
-The wing extensions swings back if they hit an obstruction.
+The inner booms (B) swing rearward at right angles to the frame for field operation.
+The outer booms (C) pivot up and out for field operation.
+The wing extensions (D) swings back if they hit an obstruction.